NOTE: To have event, activity and other information posted on this website,

 Monthly LifeMoves Dinner

-2017 is a new year of serving food at Montgomery Street Inn, part of the “LifeMoves” network.
+2017 is a new year of serving food at Montgomery Street Inn, part of the “LifeMoves” network (prev.
+InnVision).
 Thank you to everyone who has helped with all the different aspects of the project throughout the past year(s).

-Every 3rd Sunday of the month, (with a few exceptions) we donate our time & serve a dinner for the homeless men at the LifeMoves (prev.
-Inn-Vision) homeless shelter at the Montgomery Street Inn.
+Every 3rd Sunday of the month, (with a few exceptions) we donate our time & serve a dinner for the homeless men at the LifeMoves homeless shelter at the Montgomery Street Inn.

 In 2017, Campbell UMC will not prepare meals on: Easter Sunday, Fathers’ Day or any Sunday in December.

-The next dinner we are serving is November 19th – the menu is TBD.
+The next dinner we will bee serving is in January, 2018 – the menu is TBD.

 You can sign up in Fellowship Hall after worship service to donate needed food items, to cook and to serve.